master-clown/feata/README.md

 If you want to build examplary plugins, which are located in the *src* folder and tagged as *plug*, only this is required:

-- Download Eigen and do the same thing for *.pro* file of the solver examplary project.
+- Download Eigen and do the second step for *.pro* file of the solver examplary project.

 ## Linux